hashemalo/terpcord/README.md

-# terpcord
+# Dr. Terp
-TerpCord, a discord hub for every class on umd, every semester.
+An easy way to compare professors for class selection for UMD courses!